Part 8—To what extent does it matter: Does it matter if new myths and legends are created about Rosa Parks?

 This amusing example also lets you take a test: To what extent are you offended when elites manipulate the truth to create new “facts” they find more pleasing?
 Below, you see the way Theoharis starts Chapter One.
 To read the whole chapter, click this:

-THEOHARIS (page 1): CHAPTER ONEAs she liked to explain it!
+THEOHARIS (page 1): CHAPTER ONE

 “A Life History of Being Rebellious”